A Survey of Machine Unlearning: Other Unlearning Scenarios

 \subsection{Zero-shot Unlearning}

 If the training data is not accessible by an unlearning method $U$, the scenario becomes zero-shot unlearning.
 That is, the unlearning objective in \autoref{def:exact_general} becomes:

 However, it is non-trivial to solve this problem in generic cases.
-Similar to the zero-glance unlearning above, Chundawat et al.~ \cite{chundawat2022zero} studied such a setting for classification with classes to be forgotten with the idea being that the outputs of the unlearned model should resemble those of a retrained model.
-In other words, the unlearning objective they want to achieve was: for some $X \subset \mathcal{Z}$:
+Similar to the zero-glance unlearning, Chundawat et al.~ \cite{chundawat2022zero} studied such a setting for classification with classes to be forgotten with the idea being that the outputs of the unlearned model should resemble those of a retrained model.
+That is, the unlearning objective they want to achieve was: for some $X \subset \mathcal{Z}$:

 where $w_r = A(D \setminus D_f)$ and $w_u = U(C_f, A(D))$.
 Note that the data to be forgotten $D_f$ is not accessible to the unlearning algorithm $U(.)$.
 But, rather, as $C$ is a generally available information, $U(.)$ has access to the retained classes $C_r = C \setminus C_f$.